ossf/wg-endusers/README.md

 ## Scope

-Based on the Objective and mission above, we look to deliver specific delivereables for each goal:
+Based on the objective, mission, and goals above, we look to deliver specific delivereables:

 - _Ensure that the use cases for end users consumption of open- source software is understood and factored into OSSF programmes._
   - Refine Personas document